 As a parent, you feel a certain obligation to take care of your children through their younger years and to give them a good start in life.
 You have worked hard to save money, and the time has finally come when you can look forward to sending your now-grown child off to college.
-You completed the FAFSA, helped your student apply for scholarships, and compared financial aid offers to come down to a final decision.
+You completed the FAFSA, helped your students apply for scholarships, and compared financial aid offers to come down to a final decision.

 But there is still a certain amount of expenses that will need to be covered through student loans.
 The question you must ask yourself now is how much of those student loans should be your student’s responsibility, and how much should be yours.
 Are you doing your child any favors by not involving him or her in the financial responsibility, or is it your obligation as a parent to take care of everything?
 Here are a few benefits you might want to consider as you decide whether you should let your student borrow money for college.

 - Your student has more “skin in the game”: If you pay for everything, then your student does not have as much motivation to succeed.
 They may feel more inclined to slack off, or not try as hard.
 When students know that their financial future hinges on their doing well in college, they may be more likely to pay closer attention to what they are studying.